THE NATIONAL TOMS FRAMEWORK 2019

 Keeping the National TOMs ‘Live’

 The National TOMs Framework is not a static tool and has to evolve to reﬂect changing needs and pressures in society.
 They will therefore be updated on an annual basis.
-Work on the National TOMs 2019 will start immediately following release of the 2018 edition, ready for consultation in June 2018 and publication in November 2018.
+Work on the National TOMs 2020 will start immediately following release of the 2019 edition, ready for consultation and subsequent publication in November 2019.
 Any organisation can make representations for additional Outcomes and Measures to be included and these will be debated and analysed by a newly formed research advisory board before final approval by the Social Value Taskforce.

 For more information about their services contact: firstname.lastname@example.org.